 To ensure access to mounted data, set up a proxy to an anonymous user (for example, to TCPIP \$NOBODY) on the NFS server system.
-For more information about adding proxy entries, see Chapter 22.
+For more information about adding proxy entries, see Chapter 22, "Configuring and Managing the NFS Server".